rnwatanabe/MyoGen/docs/source/index.rst

 Welcome to |logo|
 ==================

-**Computational Framework for Neuromuscular Simulation and EMG Modeling**
+**Biophysical Simulation Toolkit for EMG Signal Generation**

-MyoGen is a Python framework designed for simulating neuromuscular systems and generating realistic EMG signals.
+MyoGen is a biophysical simulation toolkit for generating surface and intramuscular electromyography (EMG) signals.
+Built on established physiological principles and validated anatomical data, MyoGen provides researchers, engineers, and educators with an accessible platform for EMG signal simulation that spans from motor unit recruitment to surface electrode recordings.

-It provides researchers with easily accessible tools for modeling motor unit behavior, muscle dynamics, and EMG signals.
+The toolkit implements a complete simulation pipeline: from motor unit recruitment thresholds and spike train generation using the NEURON simulator, through anatomically accurate muscle modeling with realistic fiber distributions, to surface EMG signal synthesis via Motor Unit Action Potentials (MUAPs).

 .. raw:: html